implico/email-framework/README.md

 4. add the newly created folder to your PATH variable:
   - [Windows instruction][windows-path]
   - Linux: edit the `/etc/environment` file (or `/etc/profile` if you don't see the PATH definition there) as a root user and restart system
-5. create a directory for your projects (e.g. `email-projects`) in desired location and enter it
-6. you can now start a new project - see the [examples section](#examples) to find out more
+5. you can now start a new project - see the [examples section](#examples) to find out more